When and where to order the Galaxy Note 8

 Carriers

-C Spire, Cricket Wireless, Straight Talk Wireless, US Cellular and Xfinity Mobile will also all carry the Note 8 starting September 15, according to Samsung.
+C Spire, Cricket Wireless, Straight Talk Wireless, and Xfinity Mobile will also all carry the Note 8 starting September 15, according to Samsung.

 As we receive information from each carrier we will update this post with preorder links and details.